- If the Steam download always goes to 0 bytes when you are getting your games, it may be a problem with your Internet connection.

 Some Steam users reported experiencing an issue regarding game/update downloads suddenly dropping to 0 bytes.
 Sometimes it is better just to be patient and wait for the download to resume.

-However, if the connection problem persists after a prolonged period of time, you probably should do something about it.
+However, if the connection issue persists after a prolonged period, you probably should do something about it.

 The download problem in Steam can be pretty disturbing for many so to resolve this issue, use the steps below.

-What can I do if the Steam download keeps dropping to 0?
+What can I do if the Steam download goes to 0 bytes?

 1. Check the Internet connection

-- Open your Internet browser and check to see if web pages load quickly and without interruption.
+- Check to see if web pages load quickly and without interruption.

 Sometimes it’s just a problem with the router or a cable so start by checking all the network components first.

-- Go to the Downloads section and press the Clear download cache button.
+- Navigate to the Downloads section, then press on the Clear download cache button.

 - Press OK and re-attempt starting the download.